dmachard/extensiveautomation-appclient/README.md

 How to use the client without reverse proxy in front of the server ?
 --------------------------------------------------------------------

-By default, the client is configured to be used with a reverse proxy.
+By default, the client is configured to be used without a reverse proxy in front of the server since the version 21.0.0
-It's possible to change that by updating the `File\settings.ini` as follow:

         [Server]
         data-ssl=False